-Scaling and squaring does not avoid the intermediate growth problem entirely, but it is the best algorithm available and seems stable experimentally.
-And, in the end, our condition number results show that for large A computing matrix exponential is an ill-conditioned problem.
+Scaling and squaring does not avoid entirely the intermediate growth problem entirely, but it is still the best algorithm available.
+And, in the end, our earlier theoretical results show that for large A computing the matrix exponential is an ill-conditioned problem: computing the 'tail' end of $\exp(tA)$ to high precision is impossible.